gemini-hlsw/lucuma-sso/README.md

-# GPP-SSO
+# LUCUMA-SSO

-Single sign-on service and support libries for GPP.
+Single sign-on service and support libries for Lucuma.

 ## API